TechieTeee/nextjs-lit-token-gating-main/README.md

 This is a minimal example of how to token-gate a Next.js page using [Lit Protocol](https://developer.litprotocol.com/) using `getServerSideProps`.
+Example was made by Nader Dabit, check out his page for the tutorial and others.

 This token gates a `/protected` page checking to see if the user has a [Devs for Revolution](https://etherscan.io/address/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b) ERC721 token.